 Our Board consists of 3 Executive Directors and 3 Non Executive Directors.
-Our role is to ensure we provide effective Governance.
-Focusing on Strong Leadership, Effective Procedures, Operational Strategy and Accountability and Transparency .
+The role of the Board of Directors role is to ensure we provide effective governance, focusing:

-We meet 4 times a year to update the board on the progress and current position of the organisation.
+The board meets 4 times a year to hear updates on the progress and current position of the organisation.

 Meet Our Directors